Sheila Take a Bow

 "Sheila Take a Bow" is a song by the English rock band the Smiths, written by Morrissey and Johnny Marr.
 Featuring a glam rock-style beat and guitar riff, the song was originally planned to feature Sandie Shaw on backing vocals, but Shaw's distaste for the song and Morrissey's illness during her session resulted in the vocals not being used.

-"Sheila Take a Bow" was released as a non-album single in 1987 and tied "Heaven Knows I'm Miserable Now" as the band's highest charting UK single, reaching number ten on the charts.
+"Sheila Take a Bow" was released as a non-album single in April 1987, and tied "Heaven Knows I'm Miserable Now" as the band's highest charting UK single, reaching number ten on the charts.
 It has since seen positive critical reception for Morrissey's uplifting lyricism and Marr's guitar work.
+The song was included on the compilation album Louder Than Bombs, also released in 1987.

 Background

 "Sheila Take a Bow" was co-written by Smiths lead vocalist Morrissey and guitarist Johnny Marr.
-Musically, Marr sought to channel the glam rock influences of their single "Panic," later recalling, "I was going for a Mott the Hoople sound, but it ended up like Mott the Hoople as performed by the Salvation Army Band.
+Musically, Marr sought to channel the glam rock influences of their single "Panic", later recalling, "I was going for a Mott the Hoople sound, but it ended up like Mott the Hoople as performed by the Salvation Army Band.
 Which is very Smiths."
 Lyrically, the song is an homage to Shelagh Delaney, whose work, particularly on A Taste of Honey (1958), was greatly influential to Morrissey.

 The production of the single was troublesome.
 Morrissey planned to bring back Sandie Shaw and have her as a second vocalist.
 Shaw had earlier collaborated with the Smiths in 1984 on versions of "Hand in Glove", "Jeane" and "I Don't Owe You Anything".
 However, when she arrived to record with the band on 13 December 1986, Morrissey was ill.
 Shaw recorded her vocals, but her version was ultimately scrapped.
 She later said she "thought it was a horrid song", and scoffed at the notion of being a backing vocalist.
 Drummer Mike Joyce recalled:

 For an early version of the track, the band reunited with producer John Porter, who had previously produced the band's debut studio album.
 This version, featuring a prominent sitar-sounding riff, was deemed unsatisfactory by the group and scrapped.
 The single was re-recorded with Stephen Street as producer.
 Street's version removed the sitar-esque line and used a brief audio clip of a marching temperance band from the film Hobson's Choice (1954) in the song's intro.
 Marr cited this horn sample as an example of the band's fusing of "pop" and the "avant-garde," commenting, "We were excited to bring that to Smiths records, whether it was 'Sheila Take A Bow,' starting off with the brass band playing, starting a pop single with that.
 That was a subversive act."

 "Sheila Take a Bow" was among the Smiths songs written during this period where Marr used a 12-string Gibson ES-335.